jbrunton/team-flow-metrics/README.md

 1. Project management software often fails to give management sufficient insight into the capabilities of processes (e.g. it focuses on flawed measurements such as story point velocity, rather than flow metrics like throughput and cycle times).
 2. When charts are generated to provide insight, the math is sometimes incorrect because it assumes an underlying normal distribution to work item cycle times, when actually knowledge work tends to follow a Weibull distribution.
-3. Predictions are often based on flawed methods (e.g. averages) which fail to give true forecasts with probabilities, and therefore leave management oblivious to risks of delay and cost overruns.
+3. Predictions are often based on flawed methods (e.g. averages) which fail to give true forecasts with probabilities, leaving management oblivious to risks of delay and cost overruns.

 `team-flow-metrics` is an open source tool which attempts to provide useful, actionable data for process improvement, and meaningful forecasts with probabilities.
 Other tools provide these capabilities (notably those provided by Daniel Vacanti at [actionableagile.com](https://actionableagile.com/)), but this project differs because: